Please see our home page.

 Please read this link:

-1. Dividends - £5000 allowance will be cut to £2000 from 2017-2018 tax year.
+1. Dividends - £2000 from 2017-2018 tax year.
 Anything above will cost you in self assessment tax.
 This assumes the Company has paid Corporation Tax on profit prior to the 'distribution'.
+For 20% tax payers, the additional rate is 7.5% however, you will not benefit from the corporation tax deduction of 'wages'.
+You need to set out the optomised way of paying yourselves and we can help with that.

 Basically, HMRC are trying to narrow the gap between being self employed or a sole Director versus being employed by another Company.
 It seems they totally forgot full time employed staff receive 5.6 weeks holiday pay and full sickness benefits etc.